MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot-core.md

 * The PowerShell Remove-AppxPackage command works on Dekstop but not on Windows 10 IoT Core.
 * Not all folders on your device are accessible by Universal Windows Apps.
 On Windows 10 IoT Core you can use the FolderPermissions tool to make a folder accessible to a UWP app.
 For example, run FolderPermissions c:\test -e to give UWP apps access to c:\test folder.
 However, this is not available on Desktop.

-All differences showed in this post may disappear as time goes on because Windows 10 IoT Core is keep updating.
+All differences described in this post may not be valid in the future because Windows 10 IoT Core is constantly being updated.

 ## Helpful resources
 [Read our documentation](https://docs.microsoft.com/windows/iot-core/) to learn more about Windows 10 IoT Core.